Hats-Protocol/hats-protocol/README.md

 <p align="right">(<a href="#documentation-top">back to contents</a>)</p>

+### ERC1155 Compatibility

+Hats Protocol conforms fully to the ERC1155 interface.
+All external functions required by the [ERC1155 standard](https://eips.ethereum.org/EIPS/eip-1155) are exposed by Hats Protocol.
+This is how Hats can work out of the box with existing token-gating applications.

+However, Hats Protocol is not fully compliant with the ERC1155 standard.
+Since Hats are not transferable by their owners (aka "wearers"), there is little need for safe transfers and the `ERC1155TokenReceiver` logic.
+Developers building on top of Hats Protocol should note that mints and transfers of Hats will not, for example, include calls to `onERC1155Received`.

+To avoid confusion, Hats Protocol does not claim to be ERC1155-compliant.
+Instead, we say that Hats Protocol has "ERC1155-similar" tokens.
+When referring specifically to the ERC1155 interface, however, we do say that Hats Protocol conforms fully.

 ### Hats Logic

 Each Hat has several properties:

-- `id` - the integer identifier for the Hat, which also serves as the ERC1155 token id (see three paragraphs below)
+- `id` - the integer identifier for the Hat, which also serves as the ERC1155-similar token id (see three paragraphs below)
 - `details` - metadata about the Hat; such as a name, description, and other properties like roles and responsibilities associated with the Hat
 - `maxSupply` - the maximum number of addresses that can wear the Hat at once
 - `admin` - the Hat that controls who can wear the Hat
 - `eligibility` - the address that controls eligibility criteria and whether a given wearer of the Hat is in good standing
 - `toggle` - the address that controls whether the Hat is active
 - `mutable` - whether the hat's properties can be changed by the admin
-- `imageURI` - the URI for the image used in the Hat's ERC1155 NFT
+- `imageURI` - the URI for the image used in the Hat's ERC1155-similar token

 For more information on each property, refer to the detailed sections below.